daos-stack/daos/doc/admin/deployment.md

 This section covers the preliminary setup required on the compute and storage nodes before deploying DAOS.

-For the impatient, skip to [Basic Workflows](#-basic-workflow) for commands to get you started quickly.

 ### Time Synchronization

 The DAOS transaction model relies on timestamps and requires time to be